leticiapereirra/aulaGit/README.md

 ## para que serve este arquivo?

-tem a funçao de ...
+tem a funçao de descrev as funcionalidades do software